What Is Floating A Horse's Teeth?

 The type of file used for this is called a "float," which is where the procedure gets its name.

-At right: A file, called a "float," for smoothing the teeth of a horse.
-This float is in a bucket of disinfectant.
+Below: One type of file, or "float," for smoothing the teeth of a horse.
+This particular float is a power float powered by electricity.

-Since a horse's teeth continually emerge from the gum line for most if its adult life, and because of the unequal widths of the upper and lower jaws, a horse's teeth rarely, if ever, grind off during normal chewing to create a flat surface.
-In addition to greatly hampering a horse's ability to digest food, a horse's teeth might become so uneven that sharp, razor-like edges will form.
-These sharp edges can cut the horse inside its mouth.
-Floating a horse's teeth, or at least examining the teeth to see if floating or some other care is needed, should be considered as basic a part of routine care for the horse as providing food and water.
+Since a horse's teeth continually emerge from the gum line for most if its adult life, and because of the unequal widths of the upper and lower jaws, a horse's teeth are unlikely to grind off during normal chewing to create a flat surface.

 Does Floating A Horse's Teeth Hurt?

 No. There are not any nerves at the surface of the tooth where the floating is performed.

 However, that doesn't mean a horse will stand willingly for the procedure.
 Depending on the preference of the person performing the float and the horse's nature, some horses are sedated to have their teeth floated while others are not.

 When Should A Horse Have Its Teeth Floated?

 In years past it was common practice only for horses approximately age 10 or older to have their teeth floated.